emmajanedrews/base-template/_posts/2017-09-11-what-do-changing-interest-rates-mean-for-you.md

   July—what does that mean for you?
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Alex+Lam/Changing+Interest+Rates+-+Vancouver+Real+Estate+Agent.mp4
-pullquote: 'If you are thinking a move, do so before interest rates go up again.'
+pullquote: 'If you are thinking of making a move, do so before interest rates go up again.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true